dustinpfister/hexo_sitesource/source/_drafts/lodash_times.md

  console.log(rolls); // array of random numbers (1 - 6)
 ```

-## the index value is passed to the function passed.
+## The index value is passed to the function passed.

 Often I will want to do something with the current index value, that passed to the function given as the first argument.